-- A portion of the estimated \$4.3 million in annual wages earned by quarry workers and truckers, as well as the estimated \$3 million earned by workers during the site preparation and archaeological clearance stage, will be spent locally. - A portion of the estimated \$4 million spent annually by the quarry on operating supplies and services will be spent locally.
+- A portion of the estimated \$4.3 million (refer to Specific Assumptions section) in annual wages earned by quarry workers, truckers, and consultants as well as the estimated \$3 million earned by workers during the site preparation stage, will be spent locally. - A portion of the estimated \$4 million spent annually by the quarry on operating supplies and services will be spent locally.